goelashwin36/ashwingoel.com/content/about/_index.md

 +++
-date = "2018-09-02"
+date = "2020-04-29"
 draft = false
 title = "About"
 +++

 Hey, this is Ashwin!

-I’m a third-year student of VIT Vellore pursuing Btech.
-In Computer Science.
+I'm currently a third-year student of VIT Vellore pursuing Btech in Computer Science.

-Being interested in cyber security, I’m following it since my college first year.
-The different ways in which things can be hacked amazes me, and this is what drives me deeper into this field.
-Soon I would love to become a cyber security professional and help people secure their Apps and would like every developer to understand the importance of security.

-Since security is a vast domain so I’m still trying to find my interest in a particular subdomain, but life is huge to learn so, I’m open to everything that hinders my path towards hacking and securing even the most beautiful apps built.

-Interning with Appsecco was a great honor and one of the biggest opportunity one could ever get.
-Being an Intern, I learned the minutest of the things on which one would never pay attention to.
-Majorly, I learned OWASP TOP 10, their exploitation and security as well, OSINT, Android Pentesting, Hacking VMs, Cloud Security, and some Devops.
+I'm a passionate full-stack developer having experience in creating modular web applications using MERN Stack.
+I aspire to become a Software Developer, work with great technical teams, and create a huge positive impact on society.

+My techincal skills include Python, C/C++, HTML5, CSS3, JS, jQuery, Bootstrap, Node.js, MongoDB, Express, React, Flask, SQL.

+Apart from the technical domain, I'm the Marketing and Outreach head of IEEE-VIT ensuring maximum outreach and smooth functioning of the chapter.

+I've always believed in engaging with people, making connections, sharing knowledge and bag every possible opportunity for the same.
+Following the same, I'm currently or have served before as Campus Ambassador of Coding Blocks, Coding Ninjas, Humanity Welfare Foundation, Verzeo.